 How to apply

-The scheme has an application deadline of 28 March 2017.
+The next round has an application deadline of 10 March 2020.
 Veterinary undergraduate students are encouraged to seek a suitable supervisor as early as possible so that they can start to develop an application for the programme.
-The first cohort of students commences projects in summer 2017.
+The next cohort of students will commence their projects in Summer 2020.

 For more information, please contact Professor Linda Wooldridge (firstname.lastname@example.org).